Mapping the Frontier of AI Influence - Part 1 & 2

 The AI answer is that opening again, and it is happening fast: AI-driven traffic to US retail sites grew 393% year over year in early 2026, after surging 693% over the holiday season.
 It also pays, with those AI-referred shoppers converting 42% better than other traffic in March 2026 alone.
 There is no keyword to bid on and no placement to buy, so the only way to join the conversation is to understand and optimize for what drives organic LLM citations.
 At Qulture, we see this as the next discipline marketing has to build, the practice of earning a place in the AI answer the way brands once learned to rank higher on organic search results pages.

 The shift is real, the money is moving, and the discipline is just taking shape.
-The question is who learns to win the answer first.
+The brands that get there first stand to own the answer for years.

 Want to know where your brand stands inside the AI answer?
 Email us to schedule a call, we'll walk you through your ranking and the gaps worth closing.